Femicide in Iran

-Statistics and State Responsibility
+Data on femicide and violence against women

-Femicide in Iran has become a severe and systemic issue, with data showing an alarming upward trend.
-Human rights organizations have repeatedly highlighted the lack of effective legal protection for women and the failure of Iranian authorities to prevent or punish gender-based violence.
-According to the Center for Human Rights in Iran, in 2024, an average of one woman was killed every two days by a family member.
-These figures only represent publicly reported cases, suggesting that the true number is likely much higher.
+Human rights organisations have characterised femicide in Iran as a severe and systemic issue, citing data showing an sharp upward trend.
+These groups have also highlighted the lack of effective legal protection for women and the failure of Iranian authorities to prevent or punish gender-based violence.
+The U.S.-based Center for Human Rights in Iran cited a report by Stop Femicide in Iran (SFI) recording 149 cases of femicide in 2023, average of one woman was killed every two days by a family member, and 94 cases in the first half of 2024.
+According to a 2025 UK Home Office assessment on the topic, which cited the SFI report and other research into femicide in Iran, these recorded figures only represent publicly reported cases and undercount the phenomenon.
+The UK government suggested that the true number of femicide cases is likely much higher due to under-reporting, false reporting and wrongful characterisation of murders of women.